 Pradeep is passionate about helping others achieve their parkour goals, and nothing makes him happier than when one of his students accomplish something they were scared of doing.

-Pradeep teaches kids and adults at both our Tempe and Chullora gyms.
+Pradeep teaches kids and adults at both our Botany and Chullora gyms.